Holographic operators for the tensor products of the spaces of holomorphic functions on Hermitian symmetric spaces of tube type: Introduction

-On the other hand, the study on holographic operators for holomorphic discrete series representations is initiated by Kobayashi--Pevzner \cite{KP3}.
-In \cite{KP3}, they construct a holographic operator for $(SL(2,\BR)\times SL(2,\BR),\allowbreak SL(2,\BR))$ as an integral operator on a real line segment (Theorem \ref{thm_intro}), and that for $(SO_0(2,n),SO_0(2,n-1))$ as an integral operator on the complex tube domain.
-The author \cite{N1} also constructs holographic operators for general symmetric pairs of holomorphic type and general holomorphic discrete series representations, as integral operators on complex bounded symmetric domains and as infinite-order differential operators (see Theorems \ref{thm_int_expr_D}, \ref{thm_diff_expr} of this article for tensor product cases).
-However, this does not contain Theorem \ref{thm_intro} as a special case, since the operator in Theorem \ref{thm_intro} is given as an integral on a totally real submanifold.
+However, this integral operator (Theorem \ref{thm_int_expr_D}) does not contain Theorem \ref{thm_intro} as a special case, since the operator in Theorem \ref{thm_intro} is given as an integral on a totally real submanifold.
 In this article, we construct holographic operators for the tensor products of holomorphic discrete series representations as integral operators on totally real submanifolds, when $G$ is of tube type, and the subrepresentation satisfies a suitable assumption.
 Especially, if we consider the tensor product of two holomorphic discrete series representations of scalar type, then all subrepresentations satisfy this assumption, and these operators completely work.
 This enables us to analyze the representations via the theory of contour integrals.
+Moreover, we can explicitly compute the differential expression of the holographic operators if three representations (two tensored representations and a subrepresentation) are of scalar type.
 We expect that the combination of several expressions of symmetry breaking and holographic operators (differentials, integrals over complex domains, integrals over totally real submanifolds) provides new insights into other areas, e.g., automorphic forms and conformal geometries.
 We note that the proof of Theorem \ref{thm_intro} by \cite{KP3} is performed by transforming the Rankin--Cohen bracket into the $L^2(\BR_{>0})$-picture, and applying the theory of Jacobi polynomials.
 On the other hand, in this paper, our proof is based on a different approach, and does not treat the relation with differential symmetry breaking operators, $L^2$-pictures, and multivariate orthogonal polynomials.
 Further research is required to find another proof of our theorem parallel to \cite{KP3}, which will make the theory more fruitful.